EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 You can find an example of how to use this feature at [gsm8k-cot-self-consistency.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot-self-consistency.yaml) where it is based off [gsm8k-cot.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot.yaml)

-## Listing Metrics
+## Passing Arguments to Metrics

 Metrics can be defined in the `metric_list` argument when building the YAML config.
 Multiple metrics can be listed along with any auxillary arguments.
-For example, setting a `exact_match` (TODO: Add url to metric), auxiliary arguments such as `ignore_case`, `ignore_punctuation`, `regexes_to_ignore` can be listed as well.
+For example, setting the [`exact_match` metric](https://github.com/huggingface/evaluate/tree/main/metrics/exact_match), auxiliary arguments such as `ignore_case`, `ignore_punctuation`, `regexes_to_ignore` can be listed as well.
 They will be added to the metric function as `kwargs`.
 Some metrics have predefined values for `aggregation` and `higher_is_better` so listing the metric name only can be sufficient.

 ```
 metric_list: